Tools to fight back

 Whether working for charity, helping a neighbour or just being kind to people, we benefit, emotionally, and physically.

-If the previous steps are taken, the result will be a calmer mind, a healthier body, a more productive life, fewer illnesses and a measure of peace not easily found in this world.
+If the previous steps are taken, the result should be a calmer mind, a healthier body, a more productive life, fewer illnesses and a measure of peace not easily found in this world.
 What do you have to lose by trying this formula, apart from your Depression and poor health?

 Whether by these steps, or any other, pass your successes on to others, recommend the lifestyle that has benefited you, and you will find real satisfaction and joy from seeing the impact on other's lives.